jonnyburch/jonnyburch-astro/src/content/posts/ai-hack-week.md

 So I went into this week with one goal - to get an app into testflight.

-In retrospect I was setting myself up for a fail here, especially as I hadn't applied for an apple developer account yet.
+In retrospect I was setting myself up for a fail here, especially as I hadn't applied for an Apple developer account yet.
 And that was going to prove the least of my issues.

 ## A smooth start

-First thing after kickoff I applied for the apple developer account - 48 hours to approval.
+First thing after kickoff I applied for the Apple developer account - 48 hours to approval.
 That would put me at Wednesday midday before even paying up and submitting a testflight build for approval.

 Undeterred, I set about building an API on my rails web app.